 While it is not mandatory that you earn CE or CME hours to take our training, many professionals are required to have CE or CME hours for their licensure.
-The Telebehavioral Health Institute can provide CEs or CMEs in many cases.
-We have been formally approved by several groups, but if you are not sure whether your licensing board will accept our training, please send them an email through your Licensing Board’s website (all boards are accessible online), and show them this page.
+The Telebehavioral Health Institute has been formally approved by several groups, but if you are not sure whether your licensing board will accept our training, please send them an email through your Licensing Board’s website and show them this page.

 Whenever a question arises, just send an email to our Contact Center.
 It will be held until our staff comes in for the next shift.
 If you need help with a particular course, please be sure to mention the name of the course and supply us with your phone number in case your email address is non-responsive (this happens more often than you might imagine).
 Our staff is available to answer your questions, change your login, or help you with any other issues.
-We are also available Monday – Friday, from 8:30 am to 6:00 pm, Pacific time, by email, live chat or telephone appointment.
+We are also available Monday – Friday from 9 am – 4 pm, Pacific Time (12 pm – 7 pm Eastern time), by email, live chat or telephone appointment.
 To be given a telephone call from our staff, just send us a note through our Contact Center and suggest a few good times for us to reach you.
 We’ll be happy to answer your questions or even give you a “walk-through” of our facility if ever you get stuck.

 We’ve got you covered.
 All of our webinars are recorded and available for your convenience for up to 6 months from your date of purchase.
 You may review the recording through the TBHI Training Center.
 Please note, it may take up to 3 days after an event for us to update the course with the webinar recording.